Gujangbagh Xinjiang, China Travel Guide

 Gujangbagh is not a tourist destination, so no specific recommendations.
 For Hotan City, these are general considerations, as foreign guest policies can vary.

-Options for cost-efficient and comfortable travel.
+Options for cost-effective and comfortable travel.

 Direct confirmation with the hotel about their foreign guest policy avoids issues upon check-in.